-Now convention says that the right hand side should lead.
-All this means is that when the model is running forward, the right hand crank is 90 degrees, or a quarter of a revolution in front of the left; hence the term 'quartering'.
-We always observe this, though it would make no difference at all to the running if it were the other way round.
+One side of the centre hole is also countersunk. which should be to the outside.
+The fixing screw will fit this into countersink and may stand slightly proud of the crank. outside convention says that the right hand side should lead.
+All this means is that when runnina forward, the right hand crank is 90 degrees or quarter of a revolution in front of the left, hence the term 'quartering'.

+We always go along with this, though it would make no difference at all to the running if it were the other way round.
-Fit an outside crank on each end, using the two that already have plain crank pins fitted.
-The crank pins should of course be pointing outwards.
-Ensure that the cranks are tightened on well, using the 4BA CSK steel screws.
-It may help to lightly press the cranks on by gripping between the jaws of a vice or 'G' clamp before actually fitting the screws.

-Check the end float in the axle by sliding it from one side to the other.
-If this movement is excessive, fit one of the 1/4" bore steel washers onto the axle between the outside crank and the axle bush on the right hand side only.
+Ensure that the cranks are tightened on well using the 4BA steel CSK screws.
+The cranks are a tight fit on the ends of the axles, and will need to be pressed on with a 'G' clamp or better still a vice, before actually fitting the screws.
+Check the end float in the axle by sliding it from one side to the other and, if this movement is excessive, fit one of the 1/4" bore steel washers onto the axle between the outside crank and the axle bush on one side only.

 As a general rule, with the axle held firmly over to one side, if a washer can be easily slipped into the gap between outside crank and axle bush and still leave a little space for side movement, then it should be fitted.

-Repeat for the front axle using the plain outside cranks.
+Repeat for the front axle using outside cranks without crank pins.